adjust/hydra-curl/README.md

 Upon finishing all resulting files are concated into one big target file in order to save file handlers upon further manipulation. (this behavior can be easily changed)

 ## Usage
+First of all create a ```todo file``` consisting of one url per line, with all the url you need to get.
+Then simply:

     hydra-curl.sh todo.txt output.txt